FAQs

 Where is Strettea Bakery?

 Strettea Bakery is based from a commercial unit in Pilsley.
-Our original concept was to expand and be at the bottom of our garden on Strettea Lane (hence the name!) but different factors meant that now we just had collections from the front of our house instead ☺️.
-We recently moved in December (only down the road to Shirland!) so the name is staying once again, even though the new 'Bread Shed' will actually be at Birkinstyle Lane.
+Our original concept was to expand and be at the bottom of our garden on Strettea Lane (hence the name!) but different factors on completing this meant that we just had collections from the front of our house instead ☺️.
+We recently moved last year (only down the road to Shirland!) so the name is staying for now, even though the new 'Bread Shed' will actually be at Birkinstyle Lane.

 How does the bakery work?